eloone/pingurl/README.md

 Because sometimes you need to ping a url for a rational reason or not.
 <br/><br/>This script was designed to ping a url for a given interval that you set.
 It is best used if you need to continuously ping a url in the background and not worry about it until the status code changes.
 For this reason, the settings are done in a `conf` file at once.
-If you need to punctually ping a url, you can do this in a one liner, see <b>Notes</b>.
+If you need to punctually ping a url, you can do this in a one liner, see <a href="#notes">Notes</a>.

 ## Features

 * Configure a conf file with your preferred settings
+* Set the url to ping in a conf file
 * [option] Set the interval at which the script should execute
 * [option] Log the resulting http status in the file `ping_logs.txt` | format = [status][url][date]
 * [option] Notify you at your email address when the status code is not 200